The control arm is one of the most common components you’d find in just about any car you see around.

 Q: Do I need an alignment after replacing the upper control arm?

 Yes, you do.
-It would be best to get a wheel alignment after doing a significant task like replacing the upper control arm.
-Upper control arms are often used in the car’s front suspension where the steering wheel is located, and any work done there can affect the wheel alignment.
+It’s best to get a wheel alignment after a significant task like replacing the upper control arm.
+Upper control arms are often used in the car’s front suspension, where the steering wheel is located, and any work done there can affect the wheel alignment.

 Final Words:

-Your car will not offer the same driving experience when the control arms have gone bad.
-This is because functional control arms provide smooth rides and efficient control, among other things.
+Your car will not offer the same driving experience when the control arms are worn out.
+This is because functional control arms provide a smooth ride and efficient control, among other benefits.
 A bad control arm offers the exact opposite, so you need to be able to identify bad control arm symptoms.

 Hopefully, at this point, you have gotten some insights on how to detect these symptoms.
 We recommend that you get professional help ASAP if you notice any of the symptoms described in this article.
 You might also want to run an internet search on “control arm replacement near me.”